Asthma

 Blackpool's sub-location is shown as a purple marker in figure 1, with all other sub-locations across England shown in blue.
 Blackpool's asthma prevalence is the third highest in England.

 Figure 2 shows all the 16 GP practices that make up Blackpool's sub-location (formerly NHS Blackpool CCG).
-There is a considerable range in recorded prevalence of asthma at GP practices from 6.8% to 9.5%.
+There is a range in the recorded prevalence of asthma at GP practices from 7.0% to 9.2%.
+The practice identified by the yellow dot (North Shore Surgery) is statistically similar to England, all the others are statistically higher (2023/24).

 Hospital admissions

-In the period April 2020 to March 2021 there were 105 emergency admissions for asthma in adults (19-years-and-over) among Blackpool GP registered patients.
-This equates to 73.4 emergency admissions (per 100,000 registered population, directly standardised rate).
-This has reduced from 157.9 in 2019/20, but is still significantly higher than the rate for England (44.4).
+In the period April 2022 to March 2023 there were 185 emergency admissions for asthma in adults (19-years-and-over) among Blackpool GP registered patients.
+This equates to 133.8 emergency admissions (per 100,000 registered population, directly standardised rate).
+The trend shows no significant change and is still significantly higher than the rate for England (72.1).

 In 2020/21, 25 young people under the age of 19 were admitted to hospital for asthma, a rate of 71.5 (per 100,000 registered population, crude rate) statistically similar compared to the England average of 73.1 per 100,000.
 Blackpool's rate has been falling since its peak of 405.6 per 100,000 in 2016/17.2